MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

        > Your default policy might look slightly different from one in this tutorial.
 For example, you have a label named **Internal** rather than **General**, and **Secret** rather than **Highly Confidential**.
 Maybe you do not have the sub-labels named **Recipients Only**.
 These changes are because there are different versions of the default policy, depending on when it was created for your tenant.
 Or, you might have edited it yourself, before you started the tutorial.
        >
        > If your default policy looks different, you can still use this tutorial, but be aware of these changes when you use the instructions and pictures that follow.
 If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-policy-default.md).

     - With the default configuration, some labels do not have visual markings configured.
 The visual markers are a footer, header, and watermark.
-Depending on your default policy, some labels might have protection set, or not:
+Depending on your default policy, some labels might also have protection set.
+For example:

     ![Azure Information Protection quick start tutorial step 3 - default policy](../media/info-protect-policy-default-labelsv2.png)